Cheinzinger/starter-hugo-academic/content/home/talks.md

 headless: true

 # Order that this section appears on the page.
-weight: 40
+weight: 70

-title: Recent Posts
+title: 'Recent & Upcoming Talks'
 subtitle:

 content:
   # Page type to display.
-E.g. post, talk, publication...
+E.g. post, event, publication...
-  page_type: post
+  page_type: event
   # Choose how many pages you would like to display (0 = all pages)
   count: 5
   # Filter on criteria